Mutusttina/Property-Management/README.md

 # Property-Management

-## Welcome to the Property-Management API
+## Welcome to the Property-Management API Let's see what's this api is about and how to setup it in your machine